Sociology of gender: Gender and violence

 Gender-based violence is the physical, sexual or emotional harm or suffering enacted upon an individual as contextualized by societal gender norms.
 Violence affects the lives of millions worldwide, in all socio-economic and educational classes.
 It cuts across cultural and religious barriers, impeding the right of many to participate fully in society.
 Violence is about power, control, and domination.
 Systems of inequality and oppression interact positioning certain groups as particularly vulnerable to violence.
 Gendered violence takes place within a socially constructed power dynamic in which one ideology (masculinity) dominates another (femininity).
-What it means to be a woman in society is influenced and ascribed by the media, which acts a "powerful educational force".
-The media glamorizes violence against women cultivating a "toxic cultural environment" in which women are institutionally positioned as inferior and worthy objects of violence.
+What it means to be a woman in society is influenced and ascribed by the media, which acts as a powerful educational force.
+Media glamorizes violence against women, cultivating a toxic cultural environment in which women are institutionally positioned as inferior objects worthy of violence.

 Men are disproportionally the offenders, and women disproportionally the victims.
 Those that commit violent crimes are overwhelmingly male—rape (98%), armed robbery (92%), drunk driving (90%), murder (88%), aggravated assault (87%), arson (86%), and family violence (83%).
 According to Michael Kimmel, hegemonic masculinity creates a culture of entitlement, silence, and protection, which effectively normalizes violence against women and silences victims of violence.

-The Declaration on the Elimination of Violence defines three social arenas in which violence commonly takes place (1) in the family—including domestic violence, infanticide, and traditional practices such as female genital mutilation, foot binding, and bride burning; (2) in the community—including rape, sexual assault, sexual harassment, and commercialized violence such as sexual slavery, labor exploitation, female migrant workers; and (3) by the State—including violence against women in detention, and in situations of armed conflict such as systematic war rape.
+The Declaration on the Elimination of Violence defines three social arenas in which violence commonly takes place: (1) in the family—including domestic violence, infanticide, and traditional practices such as female genital mutilation, foot binding, and bride burning; (2) in the community—including rape, sexual assault, sexual harassment, and commercialized violence such as sexual slavery, labor exploitation, female migrant workers; and (3) by the state—including violence against women in detention, and in situations of armed conflict such as systematic war rape.
 In order to address and end gendered violence, solutions must address both the root causes and interpersonal manifestations of gender roles and power relations in order to ensure a balance of power at all levels of society.